fwilleke80/com_audioarchive/README.md

 Existing clips include a protected, styled administrator player.
 Playback from the editor does not increase public play statistics.

+An existing clip can also receive a replacement original file from its edit form.
+The replacement preserves the clip ID, title, alias, category, tags, counters, access level, and public route.
+Technical metadata is recalculated, and existing previews or waveforms are marked stale where applicable.

 #### Browser bulk upload

 Open **Upload** to select or drag several files into the browser.